-In compliance with the recent changes to the Corporations Act 2001 (Cth) specifically as a result of the Corporations Amendment (Meetings and Documents) Act 2022 (Cth), the Company discloses on its website instructions on how shareholders can elect to receive communications.
+In compliance with the recent changes made to the Corporations Act 2001 (Cth) by the Corporations Amendment (Meetings and Documents) Act 2022 (Cth), the Company discloses on its website instructions on how shareholders can elect to receive communications.

 The Company's website provides information to shareholders to enable direct contact with the Company and access Company information on demand.
 The website has an option for stakeholders to register to receive updates on the Company's ASX announcements.
 The Company's Share Registry offers a similar service to alert shareholders of any Company ASX announcements.